eastabrooka/Books/README.md

 ## 2022

+How to Get Rich - Felix Dennis

+Undoctored: The Story of a Medic Who Ran Out of Patients

 Running Your First Ultra: Customizable Training Plans for Your First 50K to 100-Mile Race

 Training essentials for ultrarunning